 A summary in case the recent WannaCry ransomware pandemic has somehow passed you by:

-- The NSA Equation Group’s EternalBlue exploit was stolen by a group of criminals known as the Shadow Brokers last August and dumped online in April this year after attempts to auction it and other NSA ‘cyber weapons’ were unsuccessful.
+- The US NSA (National Security Agency) Equation Group’s EternalBlue exploit and DoublePulsar payload were stolen by a group of criminals known as the Shadow Brokers last August and dumped online in April this year after attempts to auction them and other NSA ‘cyber weapons’ were unsuccessful.

-- EternalBlue exploited a number of remote code execution vulnerabilities in Microsoft SMB Server.
+- EternalBlue exploited a number of remote code execution vulnerabilities in version 1 of Microsoft’s Server Message Block protocol.

-- Last Friday, someone – inevitably associated by some researchers with North Korea – used EternalBlue to spread ransomware to unsupported and unpatched Windows systems via the SMB Server flaws, encrypting files and locking down systems until a bitcoin ransom was paid.
+- Last Friday, someone – inevitably associated by some researchers with North Korea – combined EternalBlue and DoublePulsar, and used them to spread ransomware to unsupported and unpatched Windows systems via the SMBv1 server flaws, encrypting files and locking down systems until a bitcoin ransom was paid.

 - This attack, dubbed WannaCry/WannaCrypt/WanaCrypt0r 2.0/Wanna Decryptor/Wcry, spread quickly from its initial outbreak in Spain, affecting some 200,000 victims in 150 countries – including the UK’s NHS.
 A number of hospitals were forced to cancel procedures as a result of the attack.